PrachetShah/Data-Analytics-Projects/Google Trends Data Visualisation/README.md

 # Learning Points & Summary
-In this lesson we looked at how to:
+In this notebook we looked at how to:

 * How to use `.describe()` to quickly see some descriptive statistics at a glance.